swainechen/chenlab-training/websites/gis-aws/content/08-StopTerminateEC2/07-DeleteVoume.md

 +++

-Now that a snapshot has been taken of the Volume, we will delete the volume itself.
+Now that a Snapshot has been taken of the Volume, we will delete the Volume itself.

 1. In the left Navigation pane click on **Volumes** under the **Elastic Block Store** section to view all the volumes.